Troubleshooting Posit Team

 Viewing backup snapshots

 There are instances where you may need to view the underlying storage in Posit products in the Posit Team Native App.
 For Posit Team, we intentionally block root or elevated access on Workbench, Connect, and Package Manager.
-In order to view the entire filesystem of the products, you must mount a Snowflake snapshot and run it in a Snowpark Container Services (SPCS) container within your account rather than the Posit Team Native Application.
+To view the entire filesystem of the products, you must mount a Snowflake snapshot and run it in a Snowpark Container Services (SPCS) container within your account rather than the Posit Team Native Application.

 We provide a bash script to start up a JupyterLab container to inspect the contents of the given snapshots at /data and then properly clean up those resources.
 The script takes about 2 minutes to start up JupyterLab.